 - We will use rolling starts this season.

-- Races this season will be either 60 or 75 minutes in length.
+- Races this season will range between 45 and 75 minutes in length.

 - One fast repair available for each race.